-An assessment of the performance of the CS weather observations collected by volunteers for the National Eclipse Weather Experiment are discussed by [7].
-In this paper, we focus on its use as a tool for schools outreach and reflect on the design of the data collection activity through the use of webform platforms.
-We consider particularly the outreach side of the project, especially where relevant for schools and colleges across UK.
-We also discuss the dissemination of the experiment achieved by working alongside national platforms such as the BBC's School Report, give an analysis of who took part in the experiment and finish with a summary of recommendations potentially useful in undertaking future events of similar nature.
+An assessment of the performance of the CS weather observations collected by volunteers for NEWEx is discussed by Barnard et al. [7] in this issue.
+In this paper, we focus on its use as a tool for schools outreach and reflect on the design of the data collection activity through the use of webforms.
+We consider particularly the outreach side of the project, especially where relevant for schools and colleges across the UK.
+We also discuss the dissemination of the experiment achieved by working alongside national platforms such as the BBC's School Report, give an analysis of who took part in the experiment, and finish with a summary of recommendations potentially useful in undertaking future events of a similar nature.
 Section 2 is dedicated to the description of the design and implementation of data collection from the perspective of usability.
-In Section 3 we draw a profile of schools that collected data during the experiment and in Section 4 we explore the post-experiment feedback from users who had taken part on the experiment.
-Finally in Section 5, we draw our conclusions, not only establishing a set of recommendations of how similar weather data collection activities might be implemented for future eclipses but also considering the impact of similar CS project on scholar audiences.
+In §3, we draw a profile of the schools that collected data during the experiment, and in §4, we explore the post-experiment feedback from users who had taken part in the experiment.
+Finally, in §5, we draw our conclusions, not only establishing a set of recommendations as to how similar weather data collection activities might be implemented for future eclipses, but also considering the impact of similar CS projects on school audiences.

-2. Data collection for NEWEx
+2. Data collection for the National Eclipse Weather Experiment